alexi21/functional-programming-sydjsj-1/README.md

 mapAddOneTimesTenDivideByTwo(myList)
 ```
 Okay, so now we have four functions.
 The first three are simple and modular functions that do a basic arithmetic evaluation.
 The last is a little ugly, but nonetheless does the job.
 It maps over the list and composes each operation in turn to the inputted value and returns a new array.

+What I hope is that by illustrating the transformation

 But we are missing a key ingredient here: composition